 The court also has authority to enter immediate temporary orders to restore the prior parenting arrangement while the case is pending.
 This can include an order requiring the child’s return to Colorado and temporary modification of parenting time.
 Judges may apply restrictions on further travel until a full hearing is held.

-In addition to contempt, the court may treat an unauthorized relocation as evidence that the relocating parent is unwilling to support the child’s relationship with the other parent.
+The Court may treat an unauthorized relocation as evidence that the relocating parent is unwilling to support the child’s relationship with the other parent.
 That finding can result in a permanent change in parenting time or decision-making authority if it is in the child’s best interests.

 If a child is taken out of state in violation of an order, the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA), C.R.S. § 14-13-101 et seq., provides a mechanism for interstate enforcement and the child’s return.
 When a parenting plan includes a geographic restriction, a parent must file a motion to modify before relocating.
 Until the court enters a new order, the existing restriction remains fully enforceable.